'Pawn Sacrifice' film captures chess drama of Fischer-Spassky face-off

 Spassky, the world champion, and Fischer, the challenger, find themselves in a Cold War proxy battle when they agree to the "Match of the Century" to be played in Iceland.
 On the newscasts, their showdown upstages the Vietnam War and the break-in at the Democratic National Committee headquarters in what would become the Watergate scandal.

-"I don't think it was about America or the Russian program for either of them," said Schreiber.
+"I don't think it was about America or the Russian programme for either of them," said Schreiber.
 "I think it was about being No. 1."

 'APPRECIATE THE EXQUISITENESS'